 - Ask on Facebook itself by publishing posts asking for reviews.
 Customers won’t even have to leave your page to leave the review!

-- Highlight glowing Facebook reviews in one of your posts, and include a call to action asking customers to review you.
+- Highlight glowing Facebook reviews in one of your posts, and include a call to action (CTA) asking customers to review you.

-- Encourage customers to check into your business on Facebook, especially if you have a physical address.
+- Encourage customers to check into your business profile on Facebook, especially if you have a physical address.
 Customers who do this automatically receive a request from Facebook to review your business, sent a few days after check-in.

 - You are allowed to reward customers for check-ins with coupons or other perks.